Game Designer vs. Game Developer: Key Differences

 Salary

 So, what’s the pay for these roles?
-Like any other profession, salaries can vary quite a bit depending on factors such as location, experience, qualifications, and whether the company is a startup or established enterprise.
+Like any other profession, salaries can vary quite a bit depending on factors such as location, experience, qualifications, and whether the company is a startup or an established enterprise.

 Game designer